ifarshgar/Encryption-Techniques/Vigenere cipher/README.md

 ## Vigenere Cipher
-Vigenère cipher is a method of encrypting alphabetic substitution system that use a key and a double-entry table.
-It employs a form of polyalphabetic substitution.
+Vigenère cipher is a method of encryption that utilizes alphabetic substitution system.
 The Vigenère cipher encrypts alphabetic text by using a series of interwoven Caesar ciphers, based on the letters of a keyword.

 ### Usage: